LAtimes2/rr-quickstart-otos-fixes/README.md

 `        public double angularScalar = 1.0;`

 1. Run the test
-2. Uncorrected degrees turned: 3625.
-Calculated Angular Scalar: 0.9931
+2. Copy the value for Calculated Angular Scalar into angularScalar:
 `        public double angularScalar = 0.99;`
 3. If you re-run the test with the new value, Calculated Angular Scalar should be 1.0